 SIG Online and Blended Learning

 The Special Interest Group for Online and Blended Learning (SIG OBL) is to support educators and students in their work with blended and online learning.
-SIG OBL provides a forum for online learning, blended learning, mobile learning devices, web 2.0 tools, course management systems and other instructional tools and strategies for teaching and learning online.
+SIG OBL provides a forum for online learning, blended learning, mobile learning devices, instructional tools and strategies for teaching and learning online.
 The SIG OBL community includes members with a broad range of expertise on these topics.